tmpvar/microdom/README.md

  * how do I get the dom to be faster?

 I'll attempt to answer these questions with this library.
-Sure, it's non-standard, but in the majority of cases you don't really the java-like rigidity that the dom spec forces you into.
+Sure, it's non-standard, but in the majority of cases you don't really the rigidity that the dom spec forces you into.

 ## So how does it work?